Shravan7398/F1-Winner-Prediction/README.md

 ## Overview

 Project F1 Winner Prediction is a data science project focused on predicting the winner of Formula 1 races using machine learning techniques.
 The project involves various stages such as data cleaning, data integration from multiple files, filtering, and implementing five different machine learning algorithms.
-The ultimate goal is to identify the best-performing algorithm and further enhance its performance to achieve a final accuracy of 100%.
+The ultimate goal is to identify the best-performing algorithm and further enhance its performance.

 ## Project Workflow